wilsocr88/FlatFileNotebookFrontend/README.md

 The file `/public/config.js` contains the URL to point this app to the back end.

-Upon first run, click "login" once to create the Users table on the backend.
+Upon first run, click "login" once to create the Users table.

 ## Features